-- Bedsheets (I like to use sheets when making a muslin to check for fit)
+- Bedsheets (I also like to use sheets when making a muslin to check for fit.)

 - Old fleece blankets (turn into baby sleepsacks or toddler pajamas)

-- Shower curtains (for outdoor upholstery or bags)
+- Shower curtains (use for outdoor upholstery or bag making)

 - Large dresses

-- Big shirts or coats (check out my envelope pillow cover from a button-down shirt.)
+- Big shirts and coats (check out my envelope pillow cover from a button-down shirt.)

-- Men’s dress shirts (check out my men’s dress shirt repurpose into a drawstring backpack!)
+- Men’s dress shirts (check out my men’s dress shirt repurposed into a drawstring backpack!)